Literary-Insights/blog/src/content/blog/The Evolution of Everything_ How New Ideas - Matt Ridley.txt-1.md

 ---
-title: DEEP SUMMARY - The Evolution of Everything_ How New Ideas - Matt Ridley
+title: The Evolution of Everything_ How New Ideas - Matt Ridley
 slug: the-evolution-of-everything_-how-new-ideas-matt-ridley
 tags:
   - book-summary